Where the Wild Things Are

-Sendak won the annual Caldecott Medal from the children's librarians in 1964, recognizing Wild Things as the previous year's "most distinguished American picture book for children".
+Sendak won the annual Caldecott Medal from the children's librarians in 1964, recognizing Where the Wild Things Are as the previous year's "most distinguished American picture book for children".
 It was voted the number one picture book in a 2012 survey of School Library Journal readers, not for the first time.

 Plot

-The story focuses on a young boy named Max who, after dressing in his wolf costume, wreaks such havoc through his household that he is sent to bed without his supper.
-Max's bedroom undergoes a mysterious transformation into a jungle environment, and he winds up sailing to an island inhabited by monsters, simply called the Wild Things.
+The story focuses on a young boy named Max who, after dressing in his wolf suit, wreaks such havoc through his household that he is sent to bed without his supper.
+Max's bedroom transforms into a jungle environment, and he winds up sailing to an island inhabited by monsters, called the Wild Things.
 The Wild Things try to scare Max, but to no avail.
 After stopping and intimidating the creatures, Max is hailed as the king of the Wild Things and enjoys a playful romp with his subjects.
-Finally, he stops them and sends them to bed without their supper.
-However, to the Wild Things' dismay, he starts to feel lonely and decides to give up being king and return home.
-The creatures do not want him to go and throw themselves into fits of rage as Max calmly sails away home.
+Finally, Max stops them and sends them to bed without their supper.
+However, to the Wild Things' dismay, he starts to feel lonely and decides to abdicate and return home.
+The creatures do not want Max to go and throw themselves into fits of rage as he calmly sails away home.
 Upon returning to his bedroom, Max discovers a hot supper waiting for him.

 Development

-Sendak began his career as an illustrator, but by the mid-1950s he had decided to start both writing and illustrating his own books.
+Sendak began his career as an illustrator, but by the mid-1950s, Sendak had started writing and illustrating his own books.
 In 1956, he published his first book for which he was the sole author, Kenny's Window (1956).
-Soon after, he began work on another solo effort.
+Soon after, Sendak began work on another solo effort.
 The story was supposed to be that of a child who, after a tantrum, is punished in his room and decides to escape to the place that gives the book its title, the "land of wild horses".
-Shortly before starting the illustrations, Sendak realized he did not know how to draw horses and, at the suggestion of his editor, changed the wild horses to the more ambiguous "Wild Things", a term inspired by the Yiddish expression "vilde chaya" ("wild animals"), used to indicate boisterous children.
+Shortly before starting the illustrations, Sendak realized that he did not know how to draw horses and, at the suggestion of his editor, changed the wild horses to the more ambiguous "Wild Things", a term inspired by the Yiddish expression "vilde chaya" ("wild animals"), used to indicate boisterous children.

-He replaced the horses with caricatures of his aunts and uncles, caricatures that he had originally drawn in his youth as an escape from their chaotic weekly visits, on Sunday afternoons, to his family's Brooklyn home.
+Sendak replaced the horses with caricatures of his aunts and uncles, caricatures that he had originally drawn in his youth as an escape from their chaotic weekly visits, on Sunday afternoons, to his family's Brooklyn home.
 Sendak, as a child, had observed his relatives as being "all crazy – crazy faces and wild eyes", with blood-stained eyes and "big and yellow" teeth, who pinched his cheeks until they were red.
 These relatives, like Sendak's parents, were poor Jewish immigrants from Poland, whose remaining family in Nazi-occupied Europe were killed during the Holocaust while Sendak was in his early teens.
-As a child, however, he saw them only as "grotesques".
+As a child, he saw them as "grotesques".

 When working on the 1983 opera adaptation of the book with Oliver Knussen, Sendak gave the monsters the names of his relatives: Tzippy, Moishe, Aaron, Emile, and Bernard.